ThanetPi/biography/pages/3_teching.md

 &nbsp;

-Since 2022, I have been actively involved in teaching, supervising, and organizing the Pharmaceutical Biology I (PB I) practical course for second-semester pharmacy and food chemistry students in collaboration with my postdoctoral colleague every year.
+From 2022 - 2024, I have been actively involved in teaching, supervising, and organizing the Pharmaceutical Biology I (PB I) practical course for second-semester pharmacy and food chemistry students in collaboration with my postdoctoral colleague every year.
 The PB I practical course covers a wide range of essential microscopic features of plants, microbes, and humans.
 This course provides a strong foundation in biology, pharmacy, and pre-clinical knowledge, preparing students for more advanced studies.

 &nbsp;